livingdocsIO/documentation/content/guides/documents/includes/oembed/index.md

 ## Facebook and Instagram (Meta)

 The company Meta is requiring a review process for all parties that want to embed their content using oEmbed.
 To get it running with Livingdocs, you will need to do the following:
-1. Create a Facebook App (if you don't already have one) on https://developers.facebook.com/
-2. In your Facebook App, navigate to "App Review" -> "Requests" and request a new review.
-Then select the "Oembed Read" permissions request and fill out all required data for the review.
-Plan in a couple of days for Meta to process your request.
+1. We have written a guide below on how to go through these steps.
+This process can be long.
+If you cannot complete it, we recommend using HTML embeds (instead of oembeds) for Meta.
-3. Once you have the permissions, you need to add the appId and secret to Livingdocs as follows:
+2. Once you have the permissions, you need to add the appId and secret to Livingdocs as follows:
 ```
 oembed: {
   credentials: {